reachworld/awesome-dev/README.md

 ## Documentation
 * [Read the docs](https://read-the-docs.readthedocs.org/) - Documentation hosting and automated building from Sphinx (reStructuredText) or Markdown sources at Subversion, Bazaar, Git, and Mercurial repositories as Continuous Documentation.

+## JAVA World
+* [Vaadin UI Framework](https://vaadin.com/framework) - Simplifies your web app development.
+Your code is written in Java and executed on the server’s JVM, while the UI is rendered as HTML5 in the browser.
+The framework also automates all the communication between the browser and the server.

 ## Process distribution
 * [Gearman](http://gearman.org/) - Job distributor between machines written in C. It allows you to do work in parallel, to load balance processing, and to call functions between languages.
 * [Gearman UI](https://github.com/gaspaio/gearmanui).
 PHP Based monitoring GUI for Gearman infraestructure.